 Likely requires conservation of hydrology and local disturbance regimes.

-Random meander search covers areas that appear likely to have rare taxa, based

-    on habitat and the judgement of the investigator.
+Random meander search covers areas that appear likely to have rare taxa, based on habitat and the judgement of the investigator.

-    Survey Period: From first week of June to first week of July
+Survey Period: From first week of June to second week of August

 - Elzinga, C.L., D.W.
 Salzer, and J.W.
 Willoughby.
 1998.
-Measuring and

-    Monitoring Plant Populations.
-The Nature Conservancy and Bureau of Land
+Measuring and Monitoring Plant Populations.
+The Nature Conservancy and Bureau of Land Management, Denver.

-    Management, Denver.
 BLM Technical Reference 1730-1.
 477pp.

 - Goff, G.F., G.A.
 Dawson, and J.J.
 Rochow.
 1982.
 Site examination for Threatened and Endangered plant species.
 Environmental Management 6(4): 307-316

 - Nelson, J.R.
 1984.
 Rare Plant Field Survey Guidelines.
 In: J.P.
 Smith and R. York.
 Inventory of rare and endangered vascular plants of California.
 3rd Ed.
 California Native Plant Society, Berkeley.
 174pp.

 - Nelson, J.R.
 1986.
 Rare Plant Surveys: Techniques For Impact Assessment.
 Natural Areas Journal 5(3):18-30.